OBuckland/js-calculator/README.md

 *   Built using a mobile first approach
 *   Modelled on an android phone calculator
 *   Responsive to device size

+### **Functionality**
+* Performing an equation - for addition, subtraction, division and multiplication you need two inputs.
+Whereas the percentage button can be used on a single input.
+* Multiple sums - when you add an additional operator the current sum will be calculated.
+The display will show the total for the previous sum and add the new operator in the display.
+* Clear button - if clicked once it will delete the last character, if clicked twice it will clear the display.
+* Input - numbers are limited to 14.

 ### **Images**